 Most of the people in Israel were illiterate.
 So, God used the Temple as a visual description of our separation from God.
 The Temple visually illustrated that as sinful humans, we are separate from God.
 The high priest could only enter the Holy of Holies once a year, and only after doing many ritual washings.
 Moreover, God illustrated that the price for human sin was death (Rom.
 6:23).
 By killing an innocent animal in the Temple (Lev.
 16), the people saw a graphic depiction of what it would take for God to pay for their sin.
 Of course, Christ is our high priest (Heb.
 8-10) and our innocent substitute for sin (Jn.
 1:29), and the Temple prefigured this for the people.

-3. The concept of “holy space” ended with the death of Christ.
+Third, the concept of a “holy space” ended with the death of Christ.

 Now that Christ has actually paid for our sins before God, the Temple and the ritual sacrifices are now obsolete (Heb.
 8:13).
 To continue to have holy spaces after the death of Christ would be to entirely miss the significance and purpose of these rituals.
 To illustrate this concept, consider a man who goes away to war, leaving behind his newlywed wife and newborn baby.
 When he’s gone, he writes dozens of love letters, telling his wife how much he loves her and cares about her.
 Finally, when the man returns, he arrives with flowers on the front porch.
 Now that he is back, what would be the purpose of the love letters?
 Should the woman leave the man to go back and read his letters?
 If she abandoned the man for the letters, this would be absurd!
 The letters point toward the love of her husband.
 But replacing her husband in the flesh for the letters would be a tragic mistake.